 One of the most important sections of the FTC guide on jewelry concerns the disclosure of gemstone treatments:

 It is unfair or deceptive to fail to disclose that a gemstone has been treated if:

 It is our policy to disclose all gemstone treatments, even if not required by the FTC rules.
 To take one example, the color of blue topaz is produced by irradiation.
 The treatment is permanent and there is no special care required as a result of this treatment.
-Since virtually all the blue topaz in the market is irradiated, the treatment does not have a significant effect on the stone's value.
-But we think the consumer ought to be informed of the treatment nonetheless.
+Since virtually all of the blue topaz on the market is irradiated, the treatment does not have a significant effect on the stone's value.
+However, we think that the consumer ought to be informed of the treatment nonetheless.

 It is not a good idea for gem dealers to try to select which treatments need to be disclosed and which need not.
-It is much better for the consumer to foster an environment where all the possibly relevant information about a gemstone is disclosed when it is offered for sale.
-For example, the FTC guidelines do not require disclosure of the country of origin of a gemstone offered for sale, but this information is of great interest to many buyers.
-So while the FTC guidelines on gemstones offer significant consumer protection, in our view a reputable gemstone dealer should go much further in disclosing information to the customer.
+It is much better for the consumer to foster an environment where all of the available information about a gemstone is disclosed when it is offered for sale.
+For example, the FTC guidelines do not require disclosure of the country of origin of a gemstone that is offered for sale, but this information is of great interest to many buyers.
+So while the FTC guidelines on gemstones offer significant consumer protection, in our view, a reputable gemstone dealer should go much further in disclosing information to the customer.

 - © 2005-2022 GemSelect.com all rights reserved.
 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.